A Talcum Powder Attorney Can Help You Fight for the Compensation You Deserve

 On March 13, a jury in Oakland, California, awarded Terry Leavitt and her husband $29.4 million after the couple sued Johnson & Johnson (J&J) over allegations that the company’s talc-based baby powder contains asbestos linked to cancer.

 This marks the first talcum powder lawsuit to go to trial in 2019.
 The verdict is not the first of its kind, as J&J has lost other lawsuits based on similar claims that its talcum powder contains cancer-causing chemicals.

 It’s important to stay updated on recent litigation against J&J in order to understand the dangers of the company’s talcum powder products and their potential effects on consumers, such as Leavitt.
-If you or a loved one has been diagnosed with cancer after years of talc powder use, it’s in your best interest to speak with a talcum powder attorney to determine if you’re entitled to compensation for your pain and suffering.
+If you or a loved one has been diagnosed with cancer after years of talc powder use, it’s in your best interest to speak with a talcum powder attorney to determine if you may be entitled to compensation for your pain and suffering.